binance-exchange/binance-official-api-docs/rest-api.md

   Binance's side.
   It is important to **NOT** treat this as a failure operation; the execution status is **UNKNOWN** and could have been a success.

+## Error Codes
-* Any endpoint can return an ERROR; the error payload is as follows:
+* Any endpoint can return an ERROR

+Sample Payload below:
 ```javascript
 {
   "code": -1121,
   "msg": "Invalid symbol."
 }
 ```

-* Specific error codes and messages defined in another document.
+* Specific error codes and messages are defined in [Errors Codes](./errors.md).

+## General Information on Endpoints
 * For `GET` endpoints, parameters must be sent as a `query string`.
 * For `POST`, `PUT`, and `DELETE` endpoints, the parameters may be sent as a `query string` or in the `request body` with content type